Recent Water Damage Posts

 Check your pipes for leaks.
 Look at them from the bottom and make sure that no water is leaking out of any joints or seams.
 If you find a leak, turn off the water supply immediately and call a professional to fix it.
 This is especially important if there are children in your home because they may not know how dangerous this situation can be if left unattended.

 Water damage can be a serious problem for your home, but it's also one that can be prevented.
 By taking the steps outlined above you'll ensure that your property has the best chance at avoiding water damage while you're away on vacation.
 Give SERVPRO of East Concord/Brentwood a call at the first sign of water damage in your home.
-Our technicians have the experience and expertise to restore your property back to pre water conditions and available 24/7, 365.
+Our technicians have the experience and expertise to restore your property to pre-water conditions and are available 24/7, 365.

 The Difference Between Water Mitigation and Water Damage Restoration